How do I publish my mobile app or game in China? What do I need to provide to complete distribution?

 How we can help?

-AppInChina can help you with all of your app distribution needs.
-We can help you procure all the necessary materials to publish your app to the top 10 Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.
+AppInChina can help you with all of your app and game distribution needs.
+We can help you procure all the necessary materials to publish your app or game to the top Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.